Voxold/Blog-Project/README.md

-# Build Blog Website with Django Web Framework [Python]
+# Build Blog Website with Django Web Framework

 This project involves building a full-featured blog website using the Django Web Framework and Python for the backend.
 The application is designed to provide a robust platform for creating, managing, and publishing blog posts.
 Features: